Six Things You’ll Need to Know About PEVs

 3: Remember, Range is Relative

 A caveat before you decide on a charging strategy: Despite manufacturers’ advertised all-electric range claims, PEV batteries are far more susceptible to driving style than are gas tanks.
-That means big differences in real-world range, depending on how fast you drive, how hard you brake, how many people are usually in the car with you, how much stuff you haul around, the kind of terrain you typically drive in, even the weather.
+That means big differences in real-world range, depending on how fast you drive, how hard you brake, how many people are in the car with you, how much stuff you haul around, the kind of terrain you typically drive in, even the weather.

 4: It’s Kilowatts, Now, Not Gallons